Mehgugs/lacord/docs/cli.md

     for widespread use.
 Things may become gated behind this flag on discord's whim so please read the changelogs to see which features are behind this flag.
     This is passed to the commandline as `--unstable-features`.
+- *boolean* `deprecated`
+    This field will enable deprecated features.
+These are features of the library that will be removed at a specified point in time.
+To check when a specific version will remove a feature look in `TIMETOLIVE.md`.
+This is passed to the commandline as `--deprecated`.

+Additionally the following keys are loaded by this module **but are never used by lacord internally**.
+You must manually use them yourself where appropriate.

+- *string* `client_id`
+    This field corresponds to the application's client id.
+This is passed to the commandline as `--client-id XXXXX`.

+- *string* `client_secret`
+    This field corresponds to the application's client secret.
+This is passed to the commandline as `--client-secret XXXXX`.

+- *string* `token`
+    This field corresponds to the application's bot token.
+This is passed to the commandline as `--token XXXXX`.

 All keys may also be set by environment variable by uppercasing the key and prepending `LACORD_`.
 For example, the `debug` key can be configured by the `LACORD_DEBUG` environment variable.